wilsonzlin/minify-html/README.md

 </details>

 <details>
-<summary><h5>Layout elements</h5></summary>
+<summary>Layout elements</summary>

 > Whitespace is trimmed and collapsed.
-[Whole whitespace](#destroy-whole-whitespace) is removed.
+Whole whitespace is removed.

 These elements should only contain other elements and no text.
-This makes it possible to [remove whole whitespace](#destroy-whole-whitespace), which is useful when using `display: inline-block` so that whitespace between elements (e.g. indentation) does not alter layout and styling.
+This makes it possible to remove whole whitespace, which is useful when using `display: inline-block` so that whitespace between elements (e.g. indentation) does not alter layout and styling.

 ###### Before